Common Issues

 Copilot GHES: Common Error Messages

-Wrong token type or missing permissions.
-Use a fine-grained PAT with the Copilot Requests: Read account permission, or a classic PAT with the copilot scope.
-See COPILOT_GITHUB_TOKEN for setup instructions.
+403 "Resource not accessible by personal access token" | Wrong token type or missing permissions | Use fine-grained PAT with Copilot Requests: Read, or classic PAT with copilot scope — see COPILOT_GITHUB_TOKEN |

-Add the GHES domain to your workflow’s allowed list:
+For firewall issues, add the GHES domain to your workflow’s allowed list:

 Section titled “Context Expression Issues”Unauthorized Expression